English Indian Cluster Beans (100 G) and Chapati (1 Piece)

 Mindful Eating

-Keep track of your blood sugar levels to understand how different meals affect you personally and adjust your diet accordingly.
+Keep track of your blood sugar levels before and after meals to understand how different foods affect you and make adjustments as necessary.

 metabolic